ibhagwan/dots/README-vim.md

 - A neat trick you can do with VISUAL mode is using visual modes as motion operators, If you perform `d2j`, it will delete all three lines.
 That’s because `j` is a linewise motion.
 If you instead pressed `d<c-V>2j`, it would convert the motion to blockwise and delete just the column characters instead.
 For more information read [Hillel Wayne's blog: At least one Vim trick you might not know](https://www.hillelwayne.com/post/intermediate-vim/).

+- VISUAL mode has a nice feature to expand selection based on blocks, say we wanted to select the inside of an `if` condition in C, we do so with `vi(` or `vi)`, if we wanted to expand the selection to the outer block we can just run `i{` or `i}` (without having to cancel the selection and press `v` again).

 ## <a id="visual-mode-operations">VISUAL mode operations</a>
 ```vim
 ~               " switch case